szabgab/slides/value/intro.md

 ## Build only what you need
 {id: build-only-what-you-need}

-* When asked to add a feature, first try to figure out Why ?
+* When asked to add a feature, first try to figure out Why?
 What is the problem that needs to be solved?
 * If possible use an existing tool or service.
 (Open Source, Cloud)
 * Focus on building what you really need.

+## Create fast feedback loops
+{id: fast-feedback-loop}

+* Learning from mistakes made half a year earlier is costly, painful, and never really happens.
+* Learning from mistakes made 10 min ago is much more valuable.

+## Feedback Techniques
+{id: techniques}

+* From the client after a year of development.
+* Telemetry: servers, client interaction, errors, failures...
+Log and monitor everything.
+* Continuous Deployment (CD).
+* Code reviews.
+* Continuous Integration (CI).
+* Build system.
+* Test automation (unit and other automated tests).
+* Pair programming.
+* Mob programming.

+* Swarm and solve problems, build and spread new knowledge.
+Toyota Andon cord.

 ## Daily feedback meetings
 {id: daily-feedback-meetings}